top of page

 Audra Lane

-• 4 min read
+• 6 min read

-Are crypto real estate purchases science fiction, or a growing reality?
+Are crypto real estate purchases science fiction or a growing reality?

 Buying real estate with cryptocurrency is one of those topics that sparks immediate curiosity, and just as much confusion.
-Yes, real estate transactions involving cryptocurrency do happen now, including residential homes, condos, and investment properties.
+Yes, real estate transactions involving cryptocurrency happen today, including residential homes, condos, and investment properties.
 But they don’t quite work the way most people might imagine, and understanding the mechanics upfront can save buyers a lot of frustration later.

 What “Buying Real Estate With Crypto” Actually Means